Roy Halladay Was The Greatest Pitcher Of His Generation

 But on a personal level, the reports hit me especially hard — I grew up a fan of the Toronto Blue Jays, the team for whom Halladay first made his name as an ace.
 I was too young to experience the back-to-back World Series titles of 1992 and 1993, so my earliest memories came of the Blue Jays teams that stunk it up in the first decade of this millennium.
-Halladay was the one bright spot on what was an otherwise mediocre Toronto squad, so it was fitting that late Blue Jays game-caller Tom Cheek gave him the nickname “Doc.”
-Although it was a reference to Doc Holliday, a doctor is exactly what Halladay was on the mound — he solved so many of his team’s problems whenever he was penciled in as that day’s starter.1
+Halladay was the one bright spot on an otherwise mediocre Toronto squad, so it was fitting that late Blue Jays game-caller Tom Cheek gave him the nickname “Doc” — a reference, of course, to Doc Holliday.
+But Halladay truly was a doctor on the mound — he healed so many of his team’s ills whenever he got the nod as that day’s starter.1

-In his 12 seasons with Toronto, Doc pitched more than 2,000 innings, won 148 games and received the AL Cy Young award in 2003.
+In his 12 seasons with Toronto, Doc pitched more than 2,000 innings and won 148 games, plus received the AL Cy Young award in 2003.
 He pitched 10 innings in a single game not once, but twice.
 Alongside Dave Stieb, Halladay is widely considered the greatest pitcher in Blue Jays history.
 When he was traded to the Phillies in 2009, my fellow Blue Jays fans were understandably upset, but they also understood.
-In his four seasons in Philadelphia, Doc’s stature around the league grew to a whole new level.
+In his four seasons in Philadelphia, Doc’s stature grew to a whole new level.
 In typical fashion, he wasted no time, throwing a no-hitter in his postseason debut (just months after he pitched just the second perfect game in Phillies history).
-On the way, Doc won an NL Cy Young award, and is now one of just six pitchers in MLB history to win the award in both leagues.
+On the way, Doc won an NL Cy Young award — he’s one of just six pitchers in MLB history to win the award in both leagues.

-Because of the dog days he spent in Toronto, Doc’s greatness often gets overlooked.
+Because he spent years on a scuffling Toronto team, Doc’s greatness often gets overlooked.
 But it shouldn’t be.
 Based on total pitching wins above replacement since 2000, nobody this millennium has surpassed him yet, even though he hasn’t pitched in four years.

 Pitcher wins above replacement since 2000